-No longer as intimidating as they once were, serums have now become the weapon of choice of skin care junkies everywhere.
-And for good reason.
+No longer as intimidating as they once were, serums have now become the weapon of choice for skin care junkies everywhere—and for good reason.
 These bottles of potent active ingredients are formulated to address just about every skin concern and are particularly known for their ability to deliver intense hydration.
 That’s because serums are lighter in consistency and smaller in particle size, making them more efficient in penetrating the layers of your skin, explains board-certified dermatologist Erum Ilyas, MD, MBE, FAAD.

 How Serums Help Dry Skin

 While we typically rely on moisturizers and face oils for our daily dose of moisture, those looking for serious hydration may need to add a more targeted approach that serums and boosters offer.
 “The main difference is that serums penetrate deeper into the dermis,” says board-certified dermatologist Gary Goldenberg, MD.
 “Moisturizers, on the other hand, act more on the surface of the skin, repairing dry skin and decreasing scaling,” he explains.

 “For dry skin types, especially during winter months, a serum that contains ingredients that can bind water to the skin or create a protective layer that holds water in the skin can be a noticeably helpful addition to your skin care routine,” adds board-certified dermatologist Tsippora Shainhouse, MD, FAAD.